Hepworth, West Yorkshire: Hepworth Feast

 Hepworth Feast is held every year on the last Monday of June.
 It commemorates the end of the 1665 Great Plague in Hepworth.
 Traditionally a pig is roasted and this is now done by The Butchers Arms pub during the evening family gathering in the village.
 During the afternoon a procession of villagers walk from Hepworth to Scholes and back, in a circular trip, accompanied by Hepworth Brass Band.
 The local school children are given a tea after the procession and in the evening the children take part in races at the Recreation Ground.
-Prior to 2004 the feast had degenerated into an event to get drunk at.
-However since then the Hepworth Feast Committee have sought to make the event more family oriented.
+Since 2004 the Hepworth Feast Committee have sought to make the event more family oriented.
 They have introduced stalls for children on the main street, including some more traditional Punch and Judy, coconut-shies and magicians acts.
 There is also an exhibition of historical photographs from Hepworth in the Village Hall.

 Hepworth Garden Trail

 Hepworth Garden Trail was organised by Hepworth Church and was held every two years during early July until 2012.
 Selected gardens in the village are opened to the public.
 Those that can be viewed are marked on a map of the village.
 Many of the gardens listed feature plant stalls or sell refreshments.